colleenjoyce/giant_robot/README.md

 giant_robot
 ===========

-CRUD app by Colleen, Brad and Zack
+A CRUD application by Colleen Joyce, Brad Wertman and Zack Dinerstein, WDI 8